quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part11_8.1_Discrete-Ti.md

 #### Limiting Probabilities
 Background context: The limiting probabilities represent the long-term behavior of a discrete-time Markov chain (DTMC).
-As \( n \) approaches infinity, the entries in \( P^n \) approach these values.
+As $n $ approaches infinity, the entries in$P^n$ approach these values.
 For example, if we start with state 0 and want to find the probability of being in state 1 after many steps, this is given by the corresponding entry in the steady-state matrix.
-:p What does the limit as \( n \) approaches infinity represent?
+:p What does the limit as $n$ approaches infinity represent?
 ??x
-The limit as \( n \) approaches infinity represents the long-term or limiting probabilities of being in each state of a DTMC.
+The limit as $n$ approaches infinity represents the long-term or limiting probabilities of being in each state of a DTMC.
 These are the probabilities that describe the behavior of the system over an infinite amount of time, assuming the initial conditions are followed for all steps.
 ```java
 // Pseudo-code for finding limiting probabilities
 Matrix findLimitingProbabilities(Matrix P) {